Chapter 5 – Political parties and candidates (08/2021)

 - use of any emblem, flag, banner, or other partisan item in a polling place is prohibited

-- leases used for renting space for polling places contain a clause that allows the RO or their staff to remove partisan materials on the leased premises
+- leases used for renting space for polling places contain a clause that allows you or your staff to remove partisan materials on the leased premises

 - exception: a candidate's representative in a voting location may, in the manner authorized by the CEO, wear a badge identifying his function and the name of the political party listed on the ballot under the name of the candidate